openshift/release/ci-operator/step-registry/mtr/execute-ui-tests/README.md

 ## Process

 1. Retrieves the the test cluster host URL from the `$SHARED_DIR` and uses it to construct the target URL of the MTR webpage in the test cluster.
-2. Installs Cypress
-   - **NOTE**: This needs to happen in this script rather than the Dockerfile because of some issues with permissions in the container caused by OpenShift.
-3. Executes the Cypress tests using target URL constructed earlier in the script and the `CYPRESS_SPEC` variable
+2. Executes the Cypress tests using target URL constructed earlier in the script and the `CYPRESS_SPEC` variable
-4. Uses the `npm run mergereports` command to merge all of the XML results into one file.
+3. Uses the `npm run mergereports` command to merge all of the XML results into one file.
-5. Copies the XML file from the command in step 4 to `$SHARED_DIR/windup-ui-results.xml` to be used in the [`lp-interop-tooling-archive-results](../../lp-interop-tooling/archive-results/README.md) ref.
+4. Copies the XML file from the command in step 4 to `$SHARED_DIR/windup-ui-results.xml` to be used in the [`lp-interop-tooling-archive-results](../../lp-interop-tooling/archive-results/README.md) ref.

 ## Requirements